Solving crime with blood and maths

 The mathematics of scale

-Fractals are critical tool for measuring and understanding how from little things big things grow.
+Fractals are critical tool for measuring & understanding.

 Breathe.
 As your lungs expand, air fills 500 million tiny alveoli, each a fraction of a millimeter across.
 As you exh...